So you’ve decided to explore the Appalachian Trail. And you’re struggling to find up-to-date information regarding this trail…

 Chapter 3.
 Prepare Your Appalachian Trail Map

 Successful travels depend on quality training.
-When planning to hit the road, first check your maps.
+When planning to hit the road, check your maps.

 First of all, select the section in which you want to travel.

-As we mentioned in the first chapter, the Appalachian Trail is divided into five sections.
+As we mentioned in the previous chapters, the Appalachian Trail is divided into five sections.
 Each part has different weather and hiking conditions.